Do all-natural soaps and cleaners protect against COVID-19?

 Daily life is different right now.
-And whether you are maintaining a semblance of your normal daily routine while employing social distancing, or you’re completely self-quarantining and isolating, it is equally important in all instances to wash hands (way more often that what seems like enough) and to make sure commonly touched items and surfaces are clean.
+And whether you are maintaining a semblance of your normal daily routine while employing social distancing, or you’re completely self-quarantining and isolating, it is equally important in all instances to wash hands (way more often than what seems like enough) and to make sure commonly touched items and surfaces are clean.
 But our cleaning is only as effective as the cleaning solutions and soaps that we use, right?

 To minimize the risk of getting sick and spreading illness, it might seem like you need the strongest antibacterial sand soap you can find–but that’s not actually the case.
 “You don’t need antibacterial or antiseptic soap to remove COVID-19 from your skin,” Dr. Andrew Pavia, Chief, Division of Pediatric Infectious Diseases at the University of Utah, explains.
 “Regular soap is great.
 In my house we use plain old Palmolive and Dove bar soaps to wash our hands.”